sartoriusrex/polyglotist/README.md

 ## Development

+The application makes user of environment variables, which will need to be created and linked on the developer's machine.
+Additionally, one will need one's own GOOGLE_CLOUD_API authentication key.
+See the [docs](https://cloud.google.com/translate/docs/) for more information.
+Once this is set up, one can develop locally.

 Originally, the development implementation could be found at the repo [simple-react-full-stack](https://github.com/crsandeep/simple-react-full-stack).
 Currently users need to have Docker installed.
 To start, clone the repo and run the following commands:

 ```bash